 In fact, you can use pretty much any cookware on a gas stove.
 However, some types will work better than others.

 Cookware that evenly distributes heat is best, as it will spread out the fire's heat to avoid uneven pan temperatures.
 Another consideration?
-Because an open flame is capable of reaching up around the sides of cookware, use caution when cooking with pots and pans of smaller sizes.
+Because an open flame is capable of reaching up and around the sides of cookware, use caution when cooking with smaller sized pots and pans.

 Your Preferences Dictate Performance